biker2000on/pi-vision-symbols/README.md

 ## Left remaining on SlickGrid

+* excel copy/paste functionality (This will require different keyboard shortcuts for copy and paste as the others are taken by PI Vision)
-* editor dependent on tag type (Not required, currently just defaults to Float Editor.
+* DONE editor dependent on tag type (Not required, currently just defaults to Float Editor.
 Could add editor selection to config.)
-* excel copy/paste functionality (This will require different keyboard shortcuts for copy and paste as the others are taken by PI Vision)
 * edit datetime and update all points
 * DONE Input of "" deletes value from PI
 * DONE Datetime editor (HTML5's datetime-local input is not very good, so left it as a text editor.)